RhysCAllen/CAMI-AMBER-w-custom-assemblies/pipeline-single-sample-taxon-bin.md

 Seeking clarification on the following questions:
 --where to find the specs for different biobox format versions?
 --does AMBER assume one classification per bin?
 Or does it break classifications into bp fractions such as 35% unclassified, 65% species A within a single bin?
+--does AMBER penalize if only the forward reads are present in the biobox file?
+How do we get reverse reads if they don't show up in the .sam file?

 The procedure and associated scripts below can be modified for other input file formats.